galaxyproject/training-material/topics/contributing/tutorials/running-codespaces/tutorial.md

 ![screenshot of gitpod's code editor with a tutorial open, and the GTN preview on the right](../../images/gitpod.png)

-# Editing Training Materials on GitPod
+# Editing Training Materials on CodeSpaces

-Now that you have the GitPod environment working and we have a live preview up, let's make some changes to the GTN materials and get an instant preview.
+Now that you have the codespace environment working and we have a live preview up, let's make some changes to the GTN materials and get an instant preview.

 **Scenario:** You have spotted a typo in one of the tutorials, and would like to fix this and see the resulting GTN webpage.